Explore

 Stillness in Motion: The Matka series, Of the Earth’s signature piece, is the newest in Ziemska’s Matka (“mother” in Polish) series, following versions in Romania and Poland.
 Located outside the Arboretum’s Visitor Center, the 6-foot-tall female figure is composed mostly of willow tree branches.

-Hear: With an ear to the ground, features thousands of white river rocks that pattern the surface of a 5-foot-tall horizontal human head that appears to be at rest in its natural surroundings, with Meadow Lake as its backdrop.
+Hear: With an ear to the ground, featured thousands of white river rocks that pattern the surface of a 5-foot-tall horizontal human head that appears to be at rest in its natural surroundings, with Meadow Lake as its backdrop.

 West Side